skipperq93/cyberkit/Introduction.md

     * showTreeForThis()
     * showNodePathForThis()

-## Correctness Testing in WebKit
+## Correctness Testing in CyberKit

-WebKit is really big on test driven development, we have many types of tests.
+CyberKit is really big on test driven development, we have many types of tests.

-* **JavaScript tests** - Resides in top-level [JSTests](https://github.com/WebKit/WebKit/tree/main/JSTests) directory.
+* **JavaScript tests** - Resides in top-level [JSTests](https://github.com/CyberKit/CyberKit/tree/main/JSTests) directory.
-    This is the primary method of testing JavaScriptCore.
+    This is the primary method of testing CyberScriptCore.
 Use `Tools/Scripts/run-javascriptcore-tests` to run these tests.
-* **Layout tests** - Resides in top-level [LayoutTests](https://github.com/WebKit/WebKit/tree/main/LayoutTests) directory.
+* **Layout tests** - Resides in top-level [LayoutTests](https://github.com/CyberKit/CyberKit/tree/main/LayoutTests) directory.
-    This is the primary method of testing WebCore.
+    This is the primary method of testing CyberCore.
-    If you’re making code changes to WebCore, you typically run these tests.
+    If you’re making code changes to CyberCore, you typically run these tests.
 Use `Tools/Scripts/run-webkit-tests` to run these.
-    Pass `-1` to run tests using WebKitLegacy (a.k.a.
-WebKit1).
+    Pass `-1` to run tests using CyberKitLegacy (a.k.a.
+CyberKit1).
-    [WebKitTestRunner](https://github.com/WebKit/WebKit/tree/main/Tools/WebKitTestRunner) is used to run these tests for WebKit2, and [DumpRenderTree](https://github.com/WebKit/WebKit/tree/main/Tools/DumpRenderTree) is used to these tests for WebKit1.
+    [CyberKitTestRunner](https://github.com/CyberKit/CyberKit/tree/main/Tools/CyberKitTestRunner) is used to run these tests for CyberKit2, and [DumpRenderTree](https://github.com/CyberKit/CyberKit/tree/main/Tools/DumpRenderTree) is used to these tests for CyberKit1.
     There are a few styles of layout tests but all of them have a test file and expected result (ends with -expected.txt), and the test passes if the test file’s output matches that of the expected result.
-* **API tests** - Reside in [Tools/TestWebKitAPI](https://github.com/WebKit/WebKit/tree/main/Tools/TestWebKitAPI),
+* **API tests** - Reside in [Tools/TestCyberKitAPI](https://github.com/CyberKit/CyberKit/tree/main/Tools/TestCyberKitAPI),
-    these are [GTests](https://en.wikipedia.org/wiki/Google_Test) that test APIs exposed by JavaScriptCore, WebKitLegacy, and WebKit layers as well as unit tests for selected WTF classes.
+    these are [GTests](https://en.wikipedia.org/wiki/Google_Test) that test APIs exposed by CyberScriptCore, CyberKitLegacy, and CyberKit layers as well as unit tests for selected WTF classes.
-    WebKit does not use [XCTests](https://developer.apple.com/documentation/xctest).
+    CyberKit does not use [XCTests](https://developer.apple.com/documentation/xctest).
     Use `Tools/Scripts/run-api-tests` to run these tests.
     Because these API tests are sequentially, it’s preferable to write layout tests when possible.
-* **Bindings tests** - Reside in [Source/WebCore/bindings/scripts/test](https://github.com/WebKit/WebKit/tree/main/Source/WebCore/bindings/scripts/test),
+* **Bindings tests** - Reside in [Source/CyberCore/bindings/scripts/test](https://github.com/CyberKit/CyberKit/tree/main/Source/CyberCore/bindings/scripts/test),
-    these are tests for WebCore’s binding code generator.
+    these are tests for CyberCore’s binding code generator.
     Use `Tools/Scripts/run-bindings-tests` to run these tests.
-* **webkitpy tests** - Tests for WebKit’s various Python scripts in [Tools/Scripts/webkitpy](https://github.com/WebKit/WebKit/tree/main/Tools/Scripts/webkitpy).
+* **webkitpy tests** - Tests for CyberKit’s various Python scripts in [Tools/Scripts/webkitpy](https://github.com/CyberKit/CyberKit/tree/main/Tools/Scripts/webkitpy).
     Use `Tools/Scripts/test-webkitpy` to run these tests.
-* **webkitperl tests** - Tests for WebKit’s various Perl scripts in [Tools/Scripts/webkitperl](https://github.com/WebKit/WebKit/tree/main/Tools/Scripts/webkitperl).
+* **webkitperl tests** - Tests for CyberKit’s various Perl scripts in [Tools/Scripts/webkitperl](https://github.com/CyberKit/CyberKit/tree/main/Tools/Scripts/webkitperl).
     Use `Tools/Scripts/test-webkitperl` to run these tests.

-## Performance Testing in WebKit
+## Performance Testing in CyberKit

-The WebKit project has a "no performance regression" policy.
+The CyberKit project has a "no performance regression" policy.
-We maintain the performance of the following of the benchmarks and are located under [PerformanceTests](https://github.com/WebKit/WebKit/tree/main/PerformanceTests).
+We maintain the performance of the following of the benchmarks and are located under [PerformanceTests](https://github.com/CyberKit/CyberKit/tree/main/PerformanceTests).
 If your patch regresses one of these benchmarks even slightly (less than 1%), it will get reverted.

 * **JetStream2** - Measures JavaScript and WASM performance.
 * **MotionMark** - Measures graphics performance.
-* **Speedometer 2** - Measures WebKit’s performance for complex web apps.
+* **Speedometer 2** - Measures CyberKit’s performance for complex web apps.

-The following are benchmarks maintained by Apple's WebKit team but not available to other open source contributors since Apple doesn't have the right to redistribute the content.
+The following are benchmarks maintained by Apple's CyberKit team but not available to other open source contributors since Apple doesn't have the right to redistribute the content.
-If your WebKit patch regresses one of these tests, your patch may still get reverted.
+If your CyberKit patch regresses one of these tests, your patch may still get reverted.

 * **RAMification** - Apple's internal JavaScript memory benchmark.
 * **ScrollPerf** - Apple's internal scrolling performance tests.
 * **PLT** - Apple's internal page load time tests.
 * **Membuster / PLUM** - Apple's internal memory tests.
 Membuster for macOS and PLUM for iOS and iPadOS.

-## Contributing code to WebKit
+## Contributing code to CyberKit

-WebKit has a rigorous code contribution process and policy in place to maintain the quality of code.
+CyberKit has a rigorous code contribution process and policy in place to maintain the quality of code.

 ### Coding style

-Code you write must follow WebKit’s [coding style guideline](https://webkit.org/contributing-code/#code-style-guidelines).
+Code you write must follow CyberKit’s [coding style guideline](https://webkit.org/contributing-code/#code-style-guidelines).
 You can run `Tools/Scripts/check-webkit-style` to check whether your code follows the coding guidelines or not (it can report false positives or false negatives).
 If you use `Tools/Scripts/webkit-patch upload` to upload your patch,